azuremagpie/-Info-201-Final-Project/README.md

 - The dataset was taken from the US Census Bureau report: The Supplemental Poverty Measure 2016.

 - Target audience: The general public who may or maynot be familiar with different poverty measurements.
+While anyone could be interested in this dataset, people who live in the US are our main target audience.

 - Specific questions to be answered by the dataset:
   1. How is poverty level for each state different when using the Official Poverty Measure (Official), versus using the Supplemental Poverty Measure (SPM)?